xiaojitui/public_samples/call_driver_gen/README.md

-# 📘 Insurance Acquisition Call Driver Generator
+# 📘 Call Driver Generator

 This project uses **Azure OpenAI (GPT-4o)** to analyze customer communications related to an **insurance company acquisition** and automatically generate: